Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Background on Local Testing

 To see this, consider the conformal $p$-value corresponding to the permuted vector $(W_{\pi(1)},\ldots,W_{\pi(m+|S|)}))$, that is:

 This yields $p_j$ in~\eqref{eq-permp} for the identity permutation.
 Note that $p^\pi_j$ does not depend on the scores $(W_1,\ldots,W_{m+|S|})$, but only on their ranks.

-The next proposition demonstrates that the Simes test based on conformal p-values is inadmissible, as it is strictly dominated by the permutation-based Simes test.
-Moreover, the two tests coincide when $\alpha(m+1)/|S|$ is an integer. \begin{proposition} The $\alpha$-level test $\phi^{\mathrm{SimesPerm}}_S$ in (\ref{eq-SimesPerm}) dominates the $\alpha$-level test $\phi^{\mathrm{Simes}}_S$ in (\ref{eq-Simeslocaltest}).
+The next proposition demonstrates that the Simes test based on conformal $p$-values is inadmissible, as it is strictly dominated by the permutation-based Simes test.
+Moreover, the two tests coincide when $\alpha(m+1)/|S|$ is an integer. \begin{proposition} The $\alpha$-level test $\phi^{\mathrm{SimesPerm}}_S$ in~\eqref{eq-SimesPerm} dominates the $\alpha$-level test $\phi^{\mathrm{Simes}}_S$ in~\eqref{eq-Simeslocaltest}.
 The domination is strict for at least one combination of $\alpha$, $m$, $n$ and $S\subseteq [n]$.
-Moreover, it holds that and if $\alpha(m+1)/|S|$ is an integer, then all inequalities in~\eqref{eq-inequalities} becomes equalities, i.e. the Simes test based on conformal p-values is of exact size $\alpha$. \end{proposition}
+Moreover, it holds that

+and if $\alpha(m+1)/|S|$ is an integer, then all inequalities in~\eqref{eq-inequalities} becomes equalities, i.e. the Simes test based on conformal $p$-values is of exact size $\alpha$. \end{proposition}

 \begin{proof} If $\alpha^{\mathrm{Perm}} > \alpha$, then $\phi^{\mathrm{SimesPerm}}_S \geq \phi^{\mathrm{Simes}}_S$. \\ If $\alpha^{\mathrm{Perm}} < \alpha$, then $\phi^{\mathrm{SimesPerm}}_S \leq \phi^{\mathrm{Simes}}_S$.
 We need to show that if $\alpha^{\mathrm{Perm}} < \alpha$, then $\phi^{\mathrm{SimesPerm}}_S = \phi^{\mathrm{Perm}}_S$ for all $(p_j)_{j \in S}$.
 We will derive a contradiction.
 Suppose $\phi^{\mathrm{Simes}}_S > \phi^{\mathrm{PermSimes}}_S$ for some $(\tilde{p}_j)_{j \in S}$.
 The corresponding test statistic $\tilde{T}^{\mathrm{Simes}}_S$ must be $\alpha^{\mathrm{Perm}}< \tilde{T}^{\mathrm{Simes}}_S \leq \alpha$.
-Since $\tilde{T}^{\mathrm{Simes}}_S=T_{\tilde{\pi}}$ for some $\tilde{\pi} \in \Pi$, it follows that $|\Pi|^{-1}\sum_{\pi \in \Pi} \mathds{1}\{T_\pi \leq \alpha \} > \alpha$ and we have a contradiction because $\mathbb{P}[ \phi^{\mathrm{Simes}}_S = 1 \mid H_{S}] \leq \alpha$. \\ If $\alpha^{\mathrm{Perm}} = \alpha$, then $\phi^{\mathrm{Simes}}_S = \phi^{\mathrm{PermSimes}}_S $.
+Since $\tilde{T}^{\mathrm{Simes}}_S=T_{\tilde{\pi}}$ for some $\tilde{\pi} \in \Pi$, it follows that $|\Pi|^{-1}\sum_{\pi \in \Pi} \mathds{1}\{T_\pi \leq \alpha \} > \alpha$ and we have a contradiction because $\mathbb{P}[ \phi^{\mathrm{Simes}}_S = 1 \; ;\; H_{S}] \leq \alpha$. \\ If $\alpha^{\mathrm{Perm}} = \alpha$, then $\phi^{\mathrm{Simes}}_S = \phi^{\mathrm{PermSimes}}_S $.
 By Corollary 3.5 in \cite{marandon2022machine}, if $\alpha(m+1)/|S|$ is an integer, then all inequalities in (1) becomes equalities. \end{proof}

 Table~\ref{tab:sizeSimes} below presents the size of the tests $\phi^{\mathrm{Simes}}$ and $\phi^{\mathrm{SimesPerm}}$, along with the critical value $\alpha^{\mathrm{Perm}}$, as a function of $m$, with $\alpha=0.1$ and $n=3$.